This post may contain compensated links. Refer to my disclaimer for more info.

 - Bake for 30 minutes.

-- Crank up the heat to add a little crispiness to the edges the last five minutes.
+- Crank up the heat to add a little crispiness to the edges for the last five minutes.
 I don’t do soggy!

 Again, refer to the printable recipe card below for exact instructions and times.